gfunkmonk/deadjournal/_posts/2019/2019-06-19-Why-we-still-need-Pride.md

 ---
 title: Why we still need Pride
+layout: post
+excerpt_separator: "<!--more-->"
 tags: lgbt queer pride ladymunter opi
 categories: LGBT+
 current_mood: pride
 ---

 **[Livejournal](/category/livejournal.html)** was the first blog I was openly queer on, and it's hard to express how much of a change it made in terms of my online presence.
 Before I had used early LGBT+ social media websites.
-(Well, mostly G- the online options for the other letter were very poor in the early 2000s.)
+(Well, mostly G- the online options for the other letters were very poor in the early 2000s.)
 Sites like [Gaydar](https://www.gaydar.net/), Out in the UK (Later [OutEverywhere](https://www.outeverywhere.com/), and then the very excellent [Thingbox](https://www.thingbox.com/), with friendly users and lively forums, which enabled me to make a sort of social home on the online LGBT+ community, and connect with other people who were both like me, but also quite different.